MQuy/plagiarism/README.md

 Plagiarism.unique? text
 ```

+`Plagiarism.unique?` is true when all strategies is true

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/MQuy/plagiarism.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+> Disclaim: Yahoo and DuckDuckGo don't support api, therefore I have to crawl data, if you find any solution to fix, please help me.

 ## License